 We know it can be very tempting to lie about your weight to gain a competitive edge, after all, the system uses a watts-per-kilo calculation to decide speed in the virtual world, and inputting a ridiculous bodyweight figure will make things easier.

 Alas, it won't be long before other users report you for seemingly breezing past on the climbs and Zwift will step in to check everything is kosher.
+You are doing it for yourself so there is no need to cheat, especially considering the only people you will try to impress are virtual running buddies who would probably be more happy to see you progress as opposed to see you cheat.

 Can Zwift help me get in shape?